 </flight>

-If a root element of aircraftData was specified, only the following data would be ingested into Velocity:
+If a root element of aircraftData is specified, only the following data will be ingested by Velocity:

 <aircraftData>